The Biggest Christmas Toy Crazes In History

 Cabbage Patch Kids (1983)

 Cabbage Patch Kids began their life as the "Little People."
-These were, as told by The Washington Post, hand-stitched dolls created by Xavier Roberts (pictured) in 1977.
+These were hand-stitched dolls created by Xavier Roberts (pictured) in 1977.
 Each doll was unique and contained its own birth certificate.
-In 1982, Coleco licensed the dolls and began manufacturing them as Cabbage Patch Kids, landing on the shelves in mid-1983.
+In 1982, Coleco licensed the dolls and began manufacturing them as Cabbage Patch Kids, which landed on the shelves in mid-1983.
 These dolls were craftily marketed to parents and featured on "The Today Show."

 By Christmas, demand for Cabbage Patch Kids was insatiable, while supply was pitifully low.
 In accordance with the twisted laws of Christmas supply and demand, chaos ensued.
 People would drive hundreds of miles to find the scarce dolls.
-According to Time, crowds of up to a thousand shoppers camped out for the dolls.
-When an insufficient amount came, riots broke out.
+Crowds of up to a thousand shoppers camped out for the dolls and when an insufficient amount arrived, riots broke out.
 Adults snatched Cabbage Patch Kids out of children's hands.
 A woman in Virginia was trampled and suffered a broken leg.
 A store manager at a Zayre department store in Wilkes-Barre, Pennsylvania, had to wield a baseball bat to keep the demonic Cabbage Patch shoppers at bay.
-And naturally, a black market was established by resellers who charged, according to ABC, far above the $21 retail price of the doll.
+And naturally, a black market was established by resellers who charged far above the $21 retail price of the doll.

 The mania subsided after two years, but only after Coleco had sold $250 million in dolls, with a $300 million back order.
 Today, there is a healthy collectors market for these dolls.